-"Moshe sent messengers from Kadesh to the king of Edom, [saying,] 'So says Yisrael, your brother...'"
+"Moshe sent messengers from Kadesh to the king of Edom, [saying,] 'So says Yisrael, your brother: You are aware of all the hardship that has befallen us.'"
 (20:14)

 The Jewish people are descended from Yaakov; the kingdom of Edom descended from Yaakov's brother Esav.